MISPRINT

 The Culture House — Safnahúsið, Reykjavík, Iceland, May 2019

 Language is a dwelling of clarity and obscurity.
-Eleven intaglio prints represent word-form geometries through a system of translation I developed using a hierarchal study of the English alphabet.
+Eleven intaglio prints represent word-form translations through a system I developed using a hierarchal study of the English alphabet.
 My methodology observes relationships between visual and verbal possibility, reimagining words as sculptural meditations—an experiment in questioning the hierarchy of linguistic systems through conceptual creation.